Written 14 March 2025 · Last edited 29 March 2026 ~ 18 min read

 --- resources: Which resource(s) the state machine may perform the above actions against

---- conditions : An OPTIONAL list of dictionaries, which each defines:
+--- conditions : An OPTIONAL list of dictionaries, each defining:

 ---- test : Test condition for limiting the action